University of the Highlands and Islands: Organisation and administration

-The Princess Royal was officially installed as chancellor in June 2012.
+The Princess Royal was officially installed as Chancellor in June 2012.

-Clive Mulholland became principal and vice-chancellor in June 2014, after his appointment to this post was announced in February 2014.
+Clive Mulholland became Principal and Vice-Chancellor in June 2014, after his appointment to this post was announced in February 2014.

-Professor Todd Walker became principal and vice-chancellor in 2021.
+Professor Todd Walker became Principal and Vice-Chancellor in 2021.

-Anton Edwards, a marine physicist, took over as rector in June 2014.
+Anton Edwards, a marine physicist, took over as Rector in June 2014.

-The coat of arms has been designed to reflect important aspects of UHI.
-A compass rose with a fleur de lys indicating north denotes UHI's location and two open books symbolise learning.
-The 13 hazel leaves are to represent UHI's partners, a tree associated with wisdom in Celtic and Norse tradition.
+The University's coat of arms is designed to reflect important aspects of UHI.
+A compass rose with a fleur-de-lys indicating north denotes University's northernly location and two open books symbolise learning, the 13 hazel leaves represent UHI's partners, and a tree associated with wisdom in Celtic and Norse tradition.

-It has an annual income of £137 million.
+UHI has an annual income of £137 million.

-UHI is organised into two faculties, the faculty of arts, humanities and business, and the faculty of science, health and engineering.
+UHI is organised into two faculties, the Faculty of Arts, Humanities and Business, and the Faculty of Science, Health and Engineering.

 UHI Court

 The Court consists of up to 20 members including graduates, academic and support personnel, university sponsor representatives and a majority of independent members.
-From the independent members the party elects its president and vice-chair.
+From the independent members the party elects its President and Vice-Chair.
 The Court assigns many of its academic responsibilities to the academic board.

 Academic Council

-Academic council is the main Higher Education disciplinary authority in UHI.
-Any of its specific tasks are assigned to a variety of committees.
-These committees are;
+The Academic Council is the main Higher Education disciplinary authority in UHI.
+Specific tasks are assigned to a number of committees;